fvianello/enver/README.md

 #Commands
 ###Import

+    $ enver import path/to/json

 You can easily import a json file.
-This will not erase your previously inserted data, instead will extend it.
+This will not erase your previously inserted data, accounts will merged.

-    $ enver import path/to/json

 #####json example